thatgirltomiie/Lead-Prediction-Model/README.md

 # 🎯 Predictive Lead Scoring Model

-This project focuses on building a **predictive lead scoring model** to help the sales team prioritize leads, optimize outreach efforts, and allocate resources more effectively.
+This project focuses on building a **predictive lead scoring model** to help the sales team prioritize leads, optimize outreach effortss and allocate resources more effectively.
 By identifying high-value prospects, the model empowers smarter decision-making in the sales pipeline.

 ---